Currimundi, Queensland: Education

-Currimundi State School is a government primary (Prep to Year 6) school for boys and girls at 17 Buderim Street (26.7776°S 153.1355°E).
+Currimundi State School (opened 24 January 1977) is a government primary (Prep to Year 6) school for boys and girls at 17 Buderim Street (26.7776°S 153.1355°E).
 In 2018, the school had an enrolment of 579 students with 48 teachers (38 full-time equivalent) and 26 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

-Talara Primary College is a government primary (Early Childhood to Year 6) school for boys and girls at Talara Street (26.7724°S 153.1179°E).
+Talara Primary College (opened 22 January 1998) is a government primary (Early Childhood to Year 6) school for boys and girls at Talara Street (26.7724°S 153.1179°E).
 In 2018, the school had an enrolment of 1,132 students with 79 teachers (69 full-time equivalent) and 47 non-teaching staff (31 full-time equivalent).
 It includes a special education program.

 The nearest government secondary schools are Caloundra State High School, Kawana Waters State College and Meridan State College.

+Environment and ecotourism

+Currimundi is noted for its natural beauty and is home to the Currimundi Lake (Kathleen McArthur) Conservation Park which is a popular location for bushwalks.

+The area has a high degree of biodiversity and includes coastal heath, open forest, woodland, low closed forest with rainforest species, sedgeland and casuarina dune plant communities.

+Currimundi Lake is recognised by the Sunshine Coast Region Council as an important coastal asset for both the community and the local wildlife, and so regular maintenance is undertaken in order to protect waterways and manage erosion.
+Furthermore two local community groups, Currimundi Catchment Care Group Inc and Friends of Currimundi Lake work in cooperation and with the Sunshine Coast Council to improve the Currimundi Catchment and care for the environment.

+In 2004 Currimundi won the annual "Queensland's Cleanest Beach" award.